-- The unstructured source format lets you organize the configs in your repository in whatever way is most convenient.
-This format can be especially useful if you are organizing and/or generating configs using a tool such as Kustomize, kpt, or Helm.
+The unstructured source format lets you organize the configs in your repository in whatever way is most convenient.
+This format can be especially useful if you are organizing or generating configs using a tool such as Kustomize, kpt, or Helm.
 For an example of how you might organize your configs, see Example format for an unstructured repository.

-- The hierarchical, or structured, source format separates configs into distinct categories to help you organize the configs.
+The hierarchical, or structured, source format separates configs into distinct categories to help you organize the configs.
 The categories are system configuration, cluster metadata, cluster-level configuration, and namespace configuration.
-For more information about the hierarchical repo structure, see Structure of the hierarchical repo.
+For more information about the hierarchical repository structure, see Structure of the hierarchical repo.

-The following table highlights the differences between the hierarchical and unstructured repo formats:
+The following table highlights the differences between the unstructured and hierarchical formats: